-Theatre is life on A Good Reed Review
+Life is like musical theater on A Good Reed Review

 A Good Reed Review gratefully accepts direct donations via PayPal to help defray the costs of maintaining this site without creating paywalls.

 In the U.S., it seems like everything is turned into a competition.
 Our economic system, capitalism, is based on competition, at least in theory.
 Schools are usually based on some kind of competition for grades.
 We’re trained from early childhood to compete.
 To win.
 We’re often told by society that if we don’t win, there’s something wrong with us.
 Rather than striving to improve our skills for the personal satisfaction of doing something well, the goal is instead to be better than somebody else.
 Sports permeate society reinforcing a mindset of striving to beat the other guy rather than focusing on helping one another hone our skills.
 [Continue reading]